 OxyContin is an effective painkiller, but it is also a very addictive and dangerous drug for millions of Americans who have struggled with an addiction to it.
 Because of addiction, by its very nature, is a progressive and fatal disease, treatment is imperative for any addicted individual to have a chance at survival and a healthy life free from addiction.

-The most important decision an addict can make is the one to get help for his or her addiction to OxyContin.
+The most critical decision an addict can make is to get help for OxyContin addiction.
 The second most important decision is where to get this help.
-Unlike addiction treatment of 30 years ago, it has been proven that one approach will not work for all addicted individuals and that recovery cannot be forced into a set period.
+Unlike addiction treatment of 30 years ago, we now know that one approach will not work for all addicted individuals and that recovery rates vary for each person.
+For these reasons, open-ended programs are best.

-This is why at A Forever Recovery, we offer a variety of treatment methodologies and spiritual tracks, depending on the needs and preferences of each we help.
-We have a results-based program that doesn’t confine addiction treatment to a preset period, but rather assesses an individual’s progress and healing based on his or her results, no matter how long it takes.
-We understand the devastation of addiction, and we are dedicated to ensuring that each person who graduates from our program is truly ready to tackle the real world and has accomplished the goals and tools necessary to avoid relapse and maintain a healthy and sober life in recovery.
+This is why at A Forever Recovery, we offer a variety of treatment methodologies and spiritual tracks.
+Depending on the needs and preferences of each person, we can help.
+We have a results-based program that doesn’t confine addiction treatment to a preset period but instead assesses an individual’s progress and healing based on his or her results, no matter how long it takes.
+We understand the devastation of addiction, and we strive to ensure that each person who graduates from our program is truly ready to tackle the real world and has accomplished the goals and tools necessary to avoid relapse and maintain a healthy and sober life in recovery.

 If you or a loved one are suffering from OxyContin addiction or any addiction, please contact us to speak with a trained counselor about how we can develop an individualized treatment program that will allow each person to determine his or her path to healing and recovery.
 Addiction treatment is effective, and it works, but only if it works for you.
 Call us now, and get on your path to health, happiness, and recovery from addiction.